Laura Kelly: Tenure and political positions

-Kelly was regarded as a moderate Democrat while she was a state senator, and more liberal as governor.

 Budget and economic issues

-Kelly was critical of the Kansas experiment, the experimental Kansas budget of her predecessor Sam Brownback that led to cuts in schools, roads, and public safety.
+Kelly was critical of the Kansas experiment, the experimental Kansas budget of Governor Sam Brownback that led to cuts in schools, roads, and public safety.
 She would like to reverse those changes and pointed out that after there were major budget shortages she led a bipartisan effort to successfully balance the budget without increasing taxes.

 In 2019, Kelly vetoed two Republican bills that would have cut state income taxes in Kansas.
 She said that the state could not afford the cuts, and that the Republican bill, which would have cut revenues by an estimated $245 million over a three-year period, would have precipitated a "senseless fiscal crisis" and created a budget deficit.
 Kelly's decision, as well as higher-than-expected state revenue intakes, led to the state beginning its 2020 budget year with $1.1 billion in cash reserves.
 She sought to use some of the reserves to pay down debt and make payments to the state pension system.
 In May 2022, she signed a bill into law that will gradually reduce the sales tax rate on food before eliminating it in 2025.

+During the 2024 Kansas legislative session, Kelly vetoed multiple bills intended to cut taxes, including a bipartisan bill that passed the Kansas House unanimously, arguing that the bills were too generous to the wealthy and would create financial problems for the state within a few years.